 - Improve the quality of life for vulnerable people including teen parents, disabled people, and people with long term health issues.

 - Support young people as they develop skills and attitudes which will assist them to lead full lives.

 - Support older people and kaumatua and kuia to live full and active lives.

-- Improve people’s mental health including through early intervention for children, families and whānau, across our regions and in particular in Canterbury following the earthquakes.
+- Improve people’s mental health including through early intervention for children, families and whānau, across our regions, in particular following the Canterbury and Kaikoura earthquakes.